-You are able to use your own domain name so that instead of logging in at the default myaccount.activehosted.com, you can use log in at mynewdomain.com.
+You are able to use your own domain name so that instead of logging in at the default myaccount.activehosted.com URL, you can use something like client1.myowndomain.com.
 Any links generated from your account will now reflect your domain alias.

 This feature is available for Small Business and Enterprise plans only.